-In a report released in 2009, Save the Children stated that most children living in orphanages throughout the developing world have at least one parent still alive.
+Save the Children have said that most children living in orphanages throughout the developing world have at least one parent still alive.
 More than eight million children worldwide are living in institutions, with most sent there by their families because of poverty rather than the death of a parent.
 Many are in danger of abuse and neglect from carers, as well as exploitation and international trafficking, with children aged under three most at risk.

 For information about work opportunities with NGOs, call into Phnom Penh's Cooperation Committee for Cambodia, which has a noticeboard for positions vacant.
 If you are thinking of applying for work with NGOs, you should bring copies of your education certificates and work references.
 However, most of the jobs available are likely to be on a voluntary basis, as most recruiting for specialised positions is done in home countries or through international organisations.

-Other places to look for work include the classifieds sections of the Phnom Penh Post and the Cambodia Daily, and on noticeboards at guesthouses and restaurants in Phnom Penh.
+Other places to look for work include the classifieds section of the Phnom Penh Post and on noticeboards at guesthouses and restaurants in Phnom Penh.